 Power Shift Part 2: Processes Series: An overview of the five capacity building processes: Listening, Leadership Development, Team Building, Support Raising and Storytelling

 - How to conduct a listening project to discover the hopes, dreams, gifts and talents of the community.
 (Shift #5: Working our Plan to Discovering Dreams)

 - The three components of an effective leadership development process: one-on-one coaching, peer-to-peer communities of practice, and ongoing training through learning cohorts.
 (Shift #6: Participants to Owners)

 - The four CARE practices for effective team building: creating safe space, ask self-awakening questions, reflect collectively and enact the next faithful step.
 (Shift #7: Committee Building to Beloved Community)

 - How to build partnerships that can help sustain a community-defined, constituent-driven community development effort.
 (Shift #8: Outside In to Inside Out)

 - How to tell stories in a way that shifts harmful narratives (both at the community level and the larger narratives that shape society) to more hope-filled ones.
 (Shift #9: From Divided to United)

-We have tailored our Power Shift Training Series into 5 specific contexts where the Empowered Communities Framework can be applied.
-Each training will follow the Power Shift core curriculum and session structures outlined in the previous sections with stories and tools tailored for the organization's specific context.
+We have tailored our Power Shift Training Series for these specific contexts.
+Each training will follow the Power Shift core curriculum but will include stories and case studies from specific context.

-With our 3 levels of training customizable for these 5 distinct community engagement contexts, Embrace is able to design a training experience that will meet your specific needs.
+With our levels of training customizable for these community engagement contexts, Embrace is able to design a training experience that will meet your specific needs.

 If you would like to set up a training for your organization, please reach out to us here.